gnames/gnfinder/README.md

   `gnfinder.exe` (~15Mb) is needed.
 * Takes UTF8-encoded text and returns back JSON-formatted output that contains detected scientific names.
-* Automatically detects the language of the text, and adjusts Bayes algorithm. for the language.
+* Optionally, automatically detects the language of the text, and adjusts Bayes algorithm for the language.
 English and German languages are currently supported.
 * Uses complementary heuristic and natural language processing algorithms.
 * Does not use Bayes algorithm if language cannot be detected.
 There is an option that can override this rule.